Lake Tanganyika: Other invertebrates

 The diversity of other invertebrate groups in Lake Tanganyika is often not well-known, but there are at least 20 described species of leeches (12 endemics), 9 sponges (7 endemic), 6 bryozoa (2 endemic), 11 flatworms (7 endemic), 20 nematodes (7 endemic), 28 annelids (17 endemic) and the small hydrozoan jellyfish Limnocnida tanganyicae.

 Fishing

 Lake Tanganyika supports a major fishery, which, depending on source, provides 25–40% or c.
 60% of the animal protein in the diet of the people living in the region.
-Currently, there are around 100,000 people directly involved in the fisheries operating from almost 800 sites.
-The lake is also vital to the estimated 10 million people living in the greater basin.

 Lake Tanganyika fish can be found exported throughout East Africa.
-Major commercial fishing began in the mid-1950s and has, together with global warming (limiting the habitat of temperature sensitive species), had a heavy impact on the fish populations, causing significant declines.
+Major commercial fishing began in the mid-1950s and has, together with global warming, had a heavy impact on the fish populations, causing significant declines.
 In 2016, it was estimated that the total catch was up to 200,000 tonnes.
-Former industrial fisheries, which boomed in the 1980s, have subsequently collapsed.